 These severe gales could also bring hazardous conditions along the coast and people should stay away from promenades and sea fronts as they could be swept away by large waves or hit by debris.

 Snow is expected to fall over the higher ground in northern areas (generally above 300 metres).
 Lower levels could also see a risk of some temporary snow accumulations (1-3cm), in particular Northern Ireland and parts of Scotland.
 Combined with strong winds some difficult travel conditions are possible.

 Darron Burness, head of the AA's severe weather team, said: "Many people will be travelling for half-term next week but with conditions as they are, try to travel within daylight hours when it's easier to spot flooding and other hazards on the road.

 "It's also pretty tiring driving in poor weather, so break up any journey more than three hours long.
 Check the Met Office weather alerts before heading out and keep tuned to local radio for all the traffic updates.
 In case you get stuck, at the very least, take plenty of warm, waterproof clothing, an atlas or sat-nav and a fully-charged mobile."

-During this period of unsettled weather, people are advised to stay up to date with the latest Met Office forecasts and National Severe Weather Warnings and find out what to do in severe weather so they can plan ahead for the weather in store.
+During this period of unsettled weather, people are advised to stay up to date with the latest Met Office UK forecast and Severe weather warnings and find out what to do in severe weather so they can plan ahead for the weather in store.